getantidote/zdotdir/.github/README.md

 # zdotdir

-> A sample Zsh config using antidote
+> A sample Zsh config using the antidote plugin manager

 ## Description